waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Key Discoveries
 - **Victory Road 1F - Boulder/Steps Interaction (Confirmed):** Boulders cannot be pushed onto `steps` tiles.
 - **Victory Road 1F - Elevation Rule (Confirmed):** Movement between `ground` and `elevated_ground` is ONLY possible by traversing a `steps` tile.
 - **Victory Road - Boulder Push Mechanic (Corrected):** When pushing a boulder, the player character does NOT move into the boulder's previous space, regardless of direction.
+This was confirmed on both 1F and 2F.

 # IV.
 Archived Lessons & Tool Development
 - **Systematic Problem-Solving:** Trust game data over intuition.
 Add debug logging to tools as a first step, not a last resort.